Martlex/Project_03/README.md

 $ pip install -r requirements.txt   # packages installation

+### Project Prerequisites

+In order to successfully create the output (csv) file, you need to have the 'parties.json' file in the directory where the program 'election_scraper.py' is placed, which contains the names of the political parties running for office.

 ### Project Execution

 Execution of the file election_scraper.py requires two mandatory arguments on the command line: